 The Ph.D. program prepares students for advanced study and research in biomedical engineering.
-Students must pass a written preliminary examination on the core courses, an oral qualifying/advancement to candidacy examination, and coursework for two minor fields of study and defend the dissertation.
-Each minor field consists of three 4-unit courses, of which two must be graduate (200-level) courses.
-One minor must be in another area of biomedical engineering, and the second minor should be outside biomedical engineering.
+Students must pass written and oral preliminary examinations on the core body of knowledge represented by Biomedical Engineering C201, CM202. and CM203, an oral gualifying/advancement to candidacy examination, and coursework for two minor fields of study and defend the dissertation.
+The major field consists of six courses, and each minor field consists of three 4-unit courses. of which two must be graduate (200-level) courses.
+One minor must be in another field of biomedical engineering.
 Students must maintain a grade-point average of 3.25 or better in all courses.